You have selected: Washington

 - Food Distribution Program on Indian Reservations (FDPIR)

-You must notify Frontier or WTAP when you are no longer eligible for Lifeline.
+You must notify Frontier when you are no longer eligible for Lifeline.
 Lifeline service is a non-transferable government assistance program that provides a discount on the cost of monthly telephone service.
 Lifeline is limited to one discount per household and only eligible customers may enroll.
 You must also verify your continued eligibility annually (or as requested) with Frontier.
 If there is someone else at the address who is receiving a Lifeline discount and you wish to be considered a separate economic unit, the Lifeline Application and proof of eligibility must be submitted along with the Lifeline Household Worksheet.
 If you wish to change your Lifeline benefit from another carrier to Frontier, you must submit a benefit transfer letter with your application to Frontier.

 For further information, please contact Customer Service.
 A Frontier representative will be happy to answer your questions and assure you receive the appropriate application, if one is required.
 Call us.
 We're here to help.